maxludden/supergene-v2/books/book07/md/chapter-2262.md

 The insulating gloves did not work.
 The lightning wreathed his entire body before blasting him away.
 He crashed into a big bone wall, his armored body cracking its surface.
 Many extra bones were shaken down on top of him.

-Now Han Sen could only think, “F*cking science.
+Now Han Sen could only think, “Fucking science.
 I actually thought science would apply to this world.
 I am too naive.
 This is madness!
 My brain hurts.”

 Because Han Sen had gripped the handle more firmly, the shock of the electricity was magnified.
 It took Han Sen half an hour to regain full consciousness, and he didn’t try to move as he recovered.
 When he started feeling better, he lifted his head to look around.
 He realized that the blood kirin had actually dragged him away from the white bones.